aloptrbl/UI-UX-Design-Notes/README.md

 - [digitalpsychology.io](https://digitalpsychology.io/) - A free library of psychological principles and examples for inspiration
 - [refactoringui.com](https://refactoringui.com/) - Learn how to design awesome UIs by yourself using specific tactics explained from a developer's point-of-view
 - [uxdesign.cc](https://uxdesign.cc/) - Curated stories on user experience, usability, and product design.
+- [principles.design](https://principles.design/) - An Open Source collection of Design Principles and methods.
+- [uxplanet.org](https://uxplanet.org/) - One-stop resource for everything related to user experience
+- [www.checklist.design](https://www.checklist.design/) - Best UI elements for the best UX practice
+- [humanebydesign.com](https://humanebydesign.com/) - A resource that provides guidance for designing ethically humane digital products through patterns focused on user well-being
+- [lawsofux.com](https://lawsofux.com/) - Collection of the maxims and principles that designers can consider when building user interfaces

 Feel Free to contributes to this repo.
 Thanks in advance